zaydiscold/book-review-tracker/docs/supabase-setup.md

 # Supabase setup guide

 Follow these steps to let the Book Review Tracker sync its IndexedDB data with Supabase.
+If you are also experimenting with the new standalone Discord bot (`discord-bot/`), note that it currently manages its own configuration—the Supabase pieces below remain focused on the web app.

 ## 1. Create a project